antmicro/distant-rec/README.md

 The repository is structured as a Python package, therefore to install the client you just need to run `pip install .` and all of the dependencies will be resolved automatically.

+Users of Ubuntu Bionic or other distributions which ship older versions of Python PIP may need to update it by running `python3 -m pip install --upgrade pip`.

 This project uses additional submodules.
 Be sure to initialize and clone them before you proceed.

 You also need to install a custom version of CMake, which is included as a submodule `tools/cmake` (it contains its own build instructions).